mkschuster/bsfpython/README.md

 This Python library and the accompanying scripts are used for day-to-day analysis of next-generation sequencing data sets.
 The library consists of two main functions.

-The `Analysis` class and its sub-classes implement the logic required for submitting processes on a cluster login node.
+The `Analysis` class and its subclasses implement the logic required for submitting processes on a cluster login node.

-The `Runnable` class and its sub-classes implements the logic required to run processes on a cluster compute node via the common `bsf_runner.py` script.
+The `Runnable` class and its subclasses implements the logic required to run processes on a cluster compute node via the common `bsf_runner.py` script.

 ## BSF Python General Configuration File